marcos-diazg/BIMM143_SP23/setup.md

 ### Student Computers & Software Setup Instructions
 To fully participate in this course students will need access to a modern computer to which they have administrator privileges (that is a computer where they can install software without restriction).

-I much prefer **Mac** and Linux based computers as they already have a UNIX base.
+Mac and Linux based computers are preferable, as they already have a UNIX base.
 If you can, please use one of these.
-However, don't worry if you are running Windows as we will be able to login to a campus based UNIX machine from your laptop or windows desktop for classwork.
+However, don't worry if you are running Windows as we will set up all the requirements for this class.
 Chromebooks and iPads will not work for this class.

 Regardless of your computer type you will need to install the software described below.

-### An up-to-date **web browser**
+#### 1. An up-to-date **web browser**
 Current versions of [Chrome](https://www.google.com/chrome/), [Firefox](http://www.mozilla.org/firefox/) and [Safari](Safari) are preferred.
+Please install at least two of these web browsers.

-### The Zoom virtual meeting software
+#### 2. The Zoom virtual meeting software
 We will use [Zoom](https://ucsd.zoom.us) on a weekly basis for office hours and other meetings if needed.
 Please make sure you have Zoom installed and running to allow you to join these meetings.

-### The data analysis environment **R** and **RStudio**
+#### 3. The data analysis environment **R** and **RStudio**
-R Binaries for Windows, MacOSX and Linux can be downloaded and installed from [CRAN](http://cran.r-project.org/index.html) (Comprehensive R Archive Network).
+R Binaries for Windows, macOS and Linux can be downloaded and installed from [CRAN](http://cran.r-project.org/index.html) (Comprehensive R Archive Network).
 If possible download the latest binary version of R for your operating system.
-As of course launch (Sept 21) the latest release (2021-08-10, "Kick Things") is R 4.1.1.
+As of course launch (April 2023) the latest release (2023-03-15, "Shortstop Beagle") is R 4.2.3.

-After installing R itself we recommend installing [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/#download) (version 1.1.456 or above), a slick visual interface for R. **N.B.** You will want the Open Source **FREE** desktop version.
+After installing R itself we recommend installing [RStudio Desktop](https://posit.co/download/rstudio-desktop/#download) (version 2023.03.0+386 or above), a slick visual interface for R.
+> **Note.** You will want the Open Source **FREE** desktop version.

-### The Bash Shell
+#### 4. The Bash Shell (Windows only)
 Bash is a commonly-used UNIX shell that gives you the power to do simple tasks more quickly.

-**Mac OS X:** You do not need to install anything.
+**macOS:** You do not need to install anything.
 You can access bash from the **Terminal** (found in `/Applications/Utilities`).
 You may want to keep Terminal in your dock for this class.

 **Linux:** There is no need to install anything.

-**Windows:** Install *Git for Windows* from <https://gitforwindows.org> by downloading their latest .exe installer file, double click on the installer file, click "Next" and follow their default setup (latest version).
+**Windows:** Install *Git for Windows* from <https://gitforwindows.org> by downloading their latest `.exe` installer file, double click on the installer file, click "Next" and follow their default setup (latest version).

 If you have a particularly old PC and require an older version (2.16 or below) for comparability with your OS version then follow the steps bellow:
 - Run your downloaded installer file (e.g. `Git-2.16.3-32-bit.exe`) by double clicking on it.